nepochemu/airplay/README.md

 # airplay-cli

-Route system audio to AirPlay (RAOP) devices on PipeWire or PulseAudio (NixOS/Linux).
+Provides a human‑friendly CLI to route AirPlay audio over Wi‑Fi to devices on PipeWire or PulseAudio.
+Existing tools are too complex and unreliable for casual use, so this is a simpler, more stable alternative.

 ## Requirements